 “So, now, if you look around this room, we have the opportunity to work together to do something different,” Dr. Imani stated, “and we can create this formulate for repair so that instead of harm being perpetuated generation after generation, we can set in motion positive benefits generation after generation.”

-Trust for Public Land’s Black History and Culture Initiative is a testament to the power of community-led transformation.
+Trust for Public Land’s Black History and Culture program is a testament to the power of community-led transformation.
 By placing Black communities at the heart of their efforts, TPL is helping to create spaces that honor history, foster community, and ensure that everyone can enjoy the benefits of public lands.

 The gathering on Martha’s Vineyard highlighted the importance of this work and the collective effort needed to continue making progress.
-There is more work to be done, and you can be a part of this movement by donating to support TPL’s Black History and Culture Initiative.
+There is more work to be done, and you can be a part of this movement by donating to support TPL’s Black History and Culture program.
 When you donate, you will receive a custom-designed pin honoring your contributions and the legacy of Black History and Culture in the United States.

 Donate to become a member, and you’ll receive a subscription to Land&People magazine, our biannual publication featuring exclusive, inspiring stories about our work connecting everyone to the outdoors.